 As countries need to extend the service life of planes and helicopters, they find that electronics and electromechanical equipment fall victim to obsolescence and possibly scrapping because they cannot be repaired.
 This is due to broken or missing parts that were manufactured by companies that no longer exist.
 Another reason is that original equipment manufacturers (OEM) may no longer support the older systems, or their costs exceed repair budgets.

 With limited budgets, the individual in charge of maintenance is faced with the challenge of identifying sources that can provide the long-term sustainment services for aircraft avionics, radar systems, and weapons systems to avoid scrapping the repairable mission-critical equipment.
 Even with tight funding, systems must be maintained.
 This requirement has caused a reduction in new manufacturing requirements, but growth in depot and component repair needs.
 Often, the only way to maintain these systems is to reverse engineer obsolete technology and develop remanufactured or re-engineered “Form/Fit/Function” replacement units.

 A qualified Depot Level Maintenance (D-Level) facility can eliminate the need to scrap repairable equipment by identifying the faults in malfunctioning equipment and repairing it quickly.
 Often with obsolescent equipment, supporting technical data can be nonexistent, stopping repairs in their tracks.
 Finding a qualified depot that has the ability to reverse engineer obsolete technology and manufacture unavailable parts is essential to returning functional mission-critical systems back to aircraft and ground systems.

 As a D-Level Maintenance facility and qualified repair station, Duotech provides Depot Repair Services for military and commercial applications.
 Duotech provides a full range of equipment repair services, including a wide variety of electronic and electromechanical systems, communications and RF, and power systems.
-With over 35 years of industry experience, Duotech Services, Inc. maintains an AS9100C and ISO 9001 certifications with the scope of repair, design, production (including CNC machining and laser cutting), testing, and overhaul services.
+With over 35 years of industry experience, Duotech Services, LLC. maintains an AS9100C and ISO 9001 certifications with the scope of repair, design, production (including CNC machining and laser cutting), testing, and overhaul services.